What happens when I decide to sell my home?

-During the term your agreement with Unison, you are required to maintain your property in good condition, subject to normal wear-and-tear.
+During the term of your agreement with Unison, you are required to maintain your property in good condition, subject to normal wear-and-tear.

 If you do not, when the agreement ends the value of your property will most likely be less than it would have been if it had been properly maintained, and this would not be fair to Unison.
 When this is the case, a Deferred Maintenance Adjustment may apply when performing the settlement calculations.